newatoms/guides/using-social-media-as-communication-tool/readme.md

 * Used for profiling yourself and others, career-oriented.
 * Professional use.
-* Shows messages from the people you follow in real time and suggests messages, jobs, companies and connections based on your profile information and on what you click
+* Shows messages from the people you follow in real time and suggests messages, jobs, companies and connections based on your profile information and what you click on.
 * 600 character limit.
-* Only the first 150 Characters are visible; the rest are hidden behind “read more”.
+* Only the first 150 Characters are visible; the rest is hidden behind “read more”.

 ## Conclusion

 Hopefully you were able to read through the endless list of bullet points.
-In order to make the bullet points more clear, we filterd some of the most important points out and made another bullet point list!
+In order to make the bullet points more clear, we filtered out some of the most important points and made another bullet point list!
 The list below is meant to give you a summary of advice on how to use social media based on the concepts discussed in this guide.

 * Roughly define your target audience.
 * Choose your channels based on your target audience.